 Paneer provides casein protein, which is not fast-digesting, and aids muscles in their recovery and satiety.
 It provides calcium, phosphorus, and good fats, which make the bones stronger and the energy balanced.
 Paneer that is low-fat is quite suitable in fitness and weight-loss diets.
 Selecting eggs or paneer, you will guarantee the intake of clean protein without any useless additives.

-Major Components of an Optimized Stir-Fry of Fitness.
+Major Components of an Optimised Stir-Fry of Fitness.

 Whole foods that support performance and recovery are specific: Use whole, organic, and fresh food to promote performance and recovery.